Meet Boulder Acupuncturist and Functional Medicine Clinician

 - B.A. in International Affairs from the University of Colorado at Boulder

-I have been passionate about holistic health and nutrition for over 10 years, and am so grateful to be living my dream here in Boulder.
+I have been passionate about finding wise and non-toxic solutions to health issues for over 15 years, and am so grateful to be living my dream here in Boulder.
 My other interests include traveling, hiking with my dog Koa, motorcycles, skiing, and cooking.

 More about what I do: I’m not “just” an Acupuncturist